mattmurr/sociallyinept.dev/site/index.md

 ## About

-I'm Matt, I graduated from a [data engineering bootcamp](https://uk.generation.org) and now work for a tech consultancy in the UK.
-I love ThinkPads, Linux and obtaining new knowledge about anything tech.

-This is my blog where I note and post about Software Engineering, Cloud, Unix and various other tech.
+I'm Matt, I graduated from a [Data Engineering bootcamp](https://uk.generation.org) and now work for a tech consultancy in the UK.
+You are on my blog where I note and post about Software Engineering, Cloud, Unix, and more.

 ## Links